Sanjiv Sam Gambhir: Education and employment

-Gambhir was a Phi Beta Kappa graduate of Arizona State University. where he received his BS in physics.
-He then entered the combined M.D-Ph.D.
-Medical Scientist Training Program (MSTP) at the University of California Los Angeles (UCLA) and received his MD, and his PhD in biomathematics.
+Gambhir was a Phi Beta Kappa graduate of Arizona State University where he received his BS in physics.
+He then entered the combined MD–PhD Medical Scientist Training Program (MSTP) at the University of California Los Angeles (UCLA) and received his MD, and his PhD in biomathematics.

 His first academic appointment was in 1994, at UCLA, as an assistant professor of molecular and medical pharmacology.
 He was a clinical attending in the Nuclear Medicine Department at the Center for Health Sciences at UCLA starting in 1997.
 He was appointed tenure professorship at UCLA in 2003.
 In 2003, he moved to Stanford University and was appointed professor of radiology, head of nuclear medicine, director of the Molecular Imaging Program at Stanford (MIPS), director of the Precision Health and Integrated Diagnostics (PHIND) Center, division chief of the Canary Center for Cancer Early Detection, and member of the Bio-X Program.
 He became the Virginia and D.K.
 Ludwig Professor for Clinical Investigation in Cancer Research, which is an endowed professorship, in 2009.
 He was appointed the chair of radiology in August 2011.